x93bd0/cforces/docs/source/methods/index.rst

 This module wraps the Codeforces API, providing the client with methods to access information from it.

-It is divided in 5 submodules that handle specific parts of the API:
+It is divided in 5 submodules that handle specific parts of the API.

-.. automodule:: cforces.methods
-   :members:
-   :show-inheritance:

 .. toctree::
     :hidden: